MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/getting-started.md

 Afterwards, start the server via `mscs start [world]` where `world` is the name of the world.
 The world will then shut down because you have to accept the EULA.
 The EULA can be found in `/opt/mscs/worlds/myWorld` where `myWorld` is the name given to the world you created.
+Once this is accepted, you can start the world and it will successfully load up.

 Please note that, by default, the world created will be running the latest server version.
 See [adjusting world & server properties](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties)